C$ 645 Find Cheap Flights from Montreal to Philippines

 • If you are looking for an alternate airport in the Philippines near Manila, the Clark International Airport (CRK) makes a good choice.
 From Montréal-Pierre Elliott Trudeau International Airport, Emirates offers a one-stop flight that has a layover at Dubai International Airport.

-Top 5 airlines serving from Montreal to the Philippines
+Reviews of the top 5 airlines flying from Montreal to the Philippines

 Need help choosing which airline to fly with from Montreal to the Philippines?
 KAYAK airline reviews give an overall score for each airline based on loads of factors, including comfort, boarding, in-flight entertainment and more, to make your decision easier.
 See airline scores according to verified KAYAK customer reviews.